Badge photo

 nba_2016.csv titanic.csv pixar_movies.csv whitehouse_employees.csv

-!pip install numpy !pip list | grep pandas
+!pip list | grep pandas

-Requirement already satisfied (use --upgrade to upgrade): numpy in /Library/Frameworks/Python.framework/Versions/3.4/lib/python3.4/site-packages pandas (0.18.1)
+Requirement already satisfied: numpy in /Library/Frameworks/Python.framework/Versions/3.4/lib/python3.4/site-packages

-18. Using LaTeX for forumlas
+16. Using LaTeX for Formulas

 $P(A \mid B) = \frac{P(B \mid A)P(A)}{P(B)}$